 Innovation Fund Awardees

-We are thrilled to announce and extend congratulations to our first Innovation Fund faculty, staff, and student awardees!
+We are thrilled to announce and extend congratulations to our second cycle Innovation Fund awardees, Courtney Lee Waters, Becky Bell, and Ricardo Valerdi!
 Scroll down for more details on our awardees and their exciting projects.

 Creating a Rapid Response Network for Violence Against Indigenous Women in Tucson

 Project Lead: Patrisia Gonzales, Associate Professor, UA Mexican American Studies and UA American Indian Studies Graduate Interdisciplinary Program

 Partner Organization: Alianza Indigena Sin Fronteras (AISF) (Indigenous Alliance Without Borders)

 Indigenous women are disproportionately impacted by sexual and domestic violence, as well as other forms of discrimination that increase their vulnerability to such violence.